SciCompKL/CoDiPack/documentation/TutorialB2.md

 th.stopRecording();
 ~~~~
 The initialization of the vectors `a` and `b` can be inside the recorded section or outside.
 Since, CoDiPack does not
-track these initializations it makes not difference.
+track these initializations, it makes not difference.
 The more important matter is the order in which the values of `a`
 and `b` are registered as inputs.
 The codi::TapeHelper class identifies all variables in the gradient vectors, Jacobians
 and Hessians by the order in which they are registered on the tape.
 Therefore, the first variable corresponds to the
 first entry, the second to the second etc..
 For the output values this is the same.
 In the code above, vector `a` is